 "Early theatrical burlesque was a form of musical and theatrical parody in which a serious or romantic opera or piece of classical theatre was adapted in a broad, often risqué style that ridiculed stage conventions....
 In 20th century America the word became associated with a variety show in which striptease is the chief attraction."

 Burlesque the movie mixes some some of the traditional practices and techniques of burlesque with a fresh, modern twist.
 What I appreciate about the film is that it isn't raunchy; Despite the fact that the women on stage are hardly wearing any clothes, they are still able to maintain a respectable, unattainable air about themselves.
-In addition, the movie seems to really embody the essence of burlesque.
+In addition, the movie seems to really embody the essence of b

 Burlesque isn't simply a stripe tease.
 Traditional burlesque shows, "encompass a variety of acts such as dancing girls, chanson singers, comedians, mime artists, and striptease artistes, all satirical and with a saucy edge."
 Burlesque the movie stayed true to this by showing a comedic male mime and having a live band present on the stage.